-- Record of standard hours of operation
+- Record of the standard hours of operation

 - Record of the operative status of each connector

 - Records of maintenance and repairs

-Task 4.4 Definitions:
+Task 5.4 Definitions

 - a) Central System: The central system that communicates with one or more chargers, for example, to authorize users, monitor charger status, and/or collect, transmit, record, and manage other information. - b) Connector: A connector is what is plugged into a vehicle to charge it. - c) Charging Site: A physical location with one or more chargers. - d) Charger: A device that safely supplies electrical power to an electric vehicle through connectors.
-Where a device has multiple connectors or can serve multiple parking spaces, the number of chargers is equal to the number of vehicles that can be simultaneously charged. - e) Downtime: Any period of time within the standard hours of operation in which a charger is not operational.

-For networked chargers, a period in which the charge point's response to the central system's request for notification of operative status indicates that the connector or charge point is in an inoperative state is downtime.

-- For example, in OCPP 1.6 intervals when StatusNotification.req protocol data unit Status Field = 'Unavailable' or 'Faulted' (to the extent that these are related to the inability to dispense energy) OR errorCode Field = 'ConnectorLockFailure', 'GroundFailure', 'HighTemperature', 'InternalError', 'OverCurrentFailure', 'OverVoltage', 'PowerMeterFailure', 'PowerSwitchFailure', 'ReaderFailure', 'ResetFailure', or 'UnderVoltage' are "downtime." - f) Excluded downtime: A period of downtime, within the standard hours of operation, caused by any of the following: - Electric Grid Power Loss: Power supplied by the electric utility for a site is not supplied at levels required to for minimum function of chargers / station.
-This may include, but is not limited to, service outages due to utility equipment malfunction or public safety power shut-offs. - Accident, Vandalism or Theft: Physical damage to the charger for events such as vehicle collision with a charger, theft of charging cables, damage to connectors from mishandling, and damage to screens.
-The maximum amount of excluded downtime that may be claimed for each accident, vandalism or theft event is 5 days.
+Where a device has multiple connectors or can serve multiple parking spaces, the number of chargers is equal to the number of vehicles that can be simultaneously charged. - e) Downtime: Any period of time within the standard hours of operation in which a charger is not operational. - For networked chargers, a period in which the charge point's response to the central system's request for notification of operative status indicates that the connector or charge point is in an inoperative state is downtime. - For example, in OCPP 1.6 intervals when StatusNotification.req protocol data unit Status Field = 'Unavailable' or 'Faulted' OR errorCode Field = 'ConnectorLockFailure', 'GroundFailure', 'HighTemperature', 'InternalError', 'OverCurrentFailure', 'OverVoltage', 'PowerMeterFailure', 'PowerSwitchFailure', 'ReaderFailure', 'ResetFailure', or 'UnderVoltage' are "downtime." - f) Excluded downtime: A period of downtime, within the standard hours of operation, caused by any of the following: - Electric Grid Power Loss: Power supplied by the electric utility for a site is not supplied at levels required to for minimum function of chargers / station.
+This may include, but is not limited to, service outages due to utility equipment malfunction or public safety power shut-offs.

-- Telecommunication Network Outages: Loss of communication between a charger and a central system due to cellular or internet service provider system outages that are beyond the control of the Recipient. - Planned Outage for Maintenance or Upgrade: Any planned maintenance indicated in the funding Recipient's Operations and Maintenance Plan, submitted with application for funding, or an updated Plan approved by the CAM in advance of the planned outage. - Extraordinary Events: Unforeseeable events that would have been impossible to plan for using commercially reasonable methods. - g) Operational: A charging port is considered operational when its hardware and software are both online and available for use, or in use, and the charging port successfully dispenses electricity as expected. - h) Uptime: Uptime is calculated on a yearly basis as: $Uptime = \frac{Total S tan dard Hours of Operation-Downtime+Excluded Downtime}{Total S tan dard Hours of Operation} \cdot 100\%$
+- Accident, Vandalism or Theft: Physical damage to the charger for events such as vehicle collision with a charger, theft of charging cables, damage to connectors from mishandling, and damage to screens.
+Excluded downtime is limited to a maximum of 5 days for each event. - Telecommunication Network Outages: Loss of communication between a charger and a central system due to cellular or internet service provider system outages that are beyond the control of the Recipient. - Planned Outage for Maintenance or Upgrade: Any planned maintenance indicated in the funding Recipient's Operations and Maintenance Plan, submitted with application for funding, or an updated Plan approved by the CAM in advance of the planned outage. - Extraordinary Events: Unforeseeable events that would have been impossible to plan for using commercially reasonable methods. - g) Operational: A charging port is considered operational when its hardware and software are both online and available for use, or in use, and the charging port successfully dispenses electricity as expected. - h) Uptime: Uptime is calculated as:

+$\frac{\text{Uptime = }}{\text{Total Standard Hours of Operation - Downtime + Excluded Downtime}} 100\%$